 How to Apply for a Food Service License

-Are you a grocery store, or convenience store?
+Do you own/operate a grocery store or convenience store?

 Food Service Licensing Details and FAQ may be found here.